Analysis of FLOATing microplastics: from the atmosphere to lakes

 The aim of FLOAT is to assess the contribution of atmospheric deposition of microplastics on the contamination of the water surface of lakes, focusing on Central Europe.

-To achieve this goal, the project will employ stationary passive sampling devices and lake water surface sampling for direct data collection on airborne microplastic deposition.
-The collected microplastic samples will undergo thorough characterization, analyzing factors such as polymer type, shape, size, mass, color, and abundance.
-This comprehensive approach will provide valuable insights into the nature and extent of microplastic pollution in the region.
+To achieve this goal, the project will simulate the amospheric transport of microplastics with the lagrangian dispersion model FLEXPART and collect field data on airborne microplastic deposition by employing stationary passive sampling devices and sampling lake water surface.
+This comprehensive approach will provide valuable insights into the sources, nature and extent of microplastic pollution in the region.

 Expected Outcomes